Survival depends on many factors. No one can tell you exactly how long you will live.

 Your outlook depends on several factors.
 It is best to talk to your own specialist.
 They should be able to give you a broad idea about your outlook.
 Even then, it is very difficult for your specialist to be accurate.

-A small number of people with unknown primary cancer have factors that might mean they have a better outlook.
+There are some factors that might mean that people with cancer of unknown primary (CUP) have a better outlook.
+This is in comparison with people with CUP who don’t have these factors.
 These factors help your doctor decide what treatment is best for you.
 They include having:

-- cancer cells in the lymph nodes in your neck, suggesting the primary cancer is a head and neck squamous cell cancer
+- cancer cells in the lymph nodes in your neck.
+This suggests that the primary cancer is a head and neck squamous cell cancer

 Survival for cancer of unknown primary

-There are no UK-wide survival statistics for cancer of unknown primary.
+There are no UK-wide survival statistics for CUP.

-Survival statistics are available for people with cancer of unknown primary in England.
-These figures are for men and women diagnosed between 2010 and 2014.
+Survival statistics are available for people with CUP in England.
+These figures are for men and women diagnosed between 2012 and 2016.

 About these statistics